learn-co-curriculum/cssi-2.2-variables-and-assignment/Readme.md

 var number = 30; // what does the number mean? var studentCount = 30; // this one is pretty clear!
 ```
 For variable names consisting of multiple words, we can use camelCase or snake_case.
-Usually, javascript developers use camelCase (called camelCase  becauseTheLettersMakeHumpsInTheName).
+Usually, JavaScript developers use camelCase (called camelCase  becauseTheLettersMakeHumpsInTheName).